 I love a Christmas display, but there’s only so much N can take.
 Especially when it involves stately homes.
 I had persuaded him to do the outdoor Christmas light trail at Blenheim Palace, with our tickets deferred to this year after lockdowns and everything in 2020.
 But he wasn’t keen on seeing the palace decorations inside.
 So I used a flexi day to book myself tickets and spend the day at Blenheim.

 I was too early for my booked slot when I arrived but that meant I had time to enjoy the gardens and spend more time in the fresh air.
 And fresh it was with a cold wind and raw bright but chilly weather.

-The grounds are extensive at Blenheim, and despite the Christmas light trail being set up, you can still walk around the estate.
+The grounds are extensive at Blenheim Palace, and despite the Christmas light trail being set up, you can still walk around the estate.
 I stuck to the formal gardens, italian garden and the Secret Garden which I’d never seen before.
 It’s lovely to explore with different ponds and walkways.
 The tennis court made me chuckle with all its lights for the trail set up.

 The palace was looking spectacular from all angles in the chilly autumn sun.

 On my walkaround I found the entrance to the stables exhibition.
 This is my first time of seeing this area as it’s fairly new, and it’s an interesting place to find out.
 There’s lots of information and interactivity for all ages.

 You get to see the stable set up, find out about the children’s ponies, There’s a decorated carriage to sit in, a horse that children can sit on and learn to ride side saddle on.
 There’s also a talking oak tree, and you can hear the bowler hats talk in the raceground.